 There are generally three types of Entrepreneurs: Classic, Serial, and Social.
 A classic entrepreneur is a person that realizes a business opportunity and uses various resources to develop his/her product such as Henry Ford did who became conscious that it would be more comfortable for people to ride in engine powered vehicles rather than slow bumpy wagons/carriages.
 A serial entrepreneur is a person that began by starting one business, but eventually opens up additional ones to satisfy the need to make more profit and grow such as Sam Walton who started out with a few Ben Franklin variety stores, then began Walton Five and Dime stores, and eventually springing the biggest corporation in the U.S. being Wal-Mart stores.
 Lastly, a social entrepreneur acknowledges a problem in society and uses his/her business expertise to develop an innovation that will alleviate some or all of the pressure of that problem such as: Jonathan Ive, Tony Fadell, and Michael Dhuey, engineers at Apple that we're behind the creation of the Imac, Ipod, Iphone, and Ipad.
 Apples innovations certainly have solved many communication and technological barriers that the world had that they probably didn't even realize they endured at the time.
 Steve Jobs, who recently stepped down as CEO of Apple, encouraged Intrapreneurship, which is the process of promoting innovation within their organizational structures.
 (Boone & Kurtz, 2011) It's been said that many of Apples innovations are the result of Steve Jobs charismatic leadership which allowed creativity to flow freely within the engineering ranks which inevitably drove the creation of the Ipod that helped saved Apple from it's demise.

-Slightly off topic, however while it's on my mind I wanted to put a shout out to AppraiseMuskoka.
-When ever I'm in need of real estate appraisal services they are the first company I look to.
-I know can sometimes be difficult to find therefore i decided I'd share with my subscribers.
+Slightly off topic, however while it's on my mind I wanted to put a shout out to farris law firm.
+When ever I'm in need of personal injury lawyers they are the first company I look to.
+I know a qualified St Louis based personal injury lawyer can sometimes be difficult to find therefore i decided I'd share with my subscribers.